microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0-beta/New-MgIdentityConditionalAccessPolicy.md

     - `[IncludeRoles <String[]>]`: Role IDs in scope of policy unless explicitly excluded, or All.
     - `[IncludeUsers <String[]>]`: User IDs in scope of policy unless explicitly excluded, or None or All or GuestsOrExternalUsers.

-GRANTCONTROLS <IMicrosoftGraphConditionalAccessGrantControls1>: conditionalAccessGrantControls
+GRANTCONTROLS <IMicrosoftGraphConditionalAccessGrantControls>: conditionalAccessGrantControls
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[BuiltInControls <String[]>]`: List of values of built-in controls required by the policy.
-Possible values: Block, Mfa, CompliantDevice, DomainJoinedDevice, ApprovedApplication, CompliantApplication
+Possible values: block, mfa, compliantDevice, domainJoinedDevice, approvedApplication, compliantApplication, passwordChange, unknownFutureValue.
   - `[CustomAuthenticationFactors <String[]>]`: List of custom controls IDs required by the policy.
-For more information, see Custom controls.
+Learn more about custom controls here: https://docs.microsoft.com/azure/active-directory/conditional-access/controls#custom-controls-preview
   - `[Operator <String>]`: Defines the relationship of the grant controls.
 Possible values: AND, OR.
   - `[TermsOfUse <String[]>]`: List of terms of use IDs required by the policy.